raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ## Recording images using the camera

-The first thing to do, if you haven't already, is to connect your camera module to the Raspberry Pi.
+The first thing to do, if you haven't already, is to connect your Camera Module to the Raspberry Pi.

 [[[rpi-picamera-connect-camera]]]